-There is a 4-6 fold increase in the incidence of symptomatic myocardial dysfunction among patients receiving trastuzumab products as a single agent or in combination therapy compared with those not receiving trastuzumab products.
+There is a 4 to 6 fold increase in the incidence of symptomatic myocardial dysfunction among patients receiving trastuzumab products as a single agent or in combination therapy compared with those not receiving trastuzumab products.
 The highest absolute incidence occurs when a trastuzumab product is administered with an anthracycline.

-Withhold HERZUMA for \geq 16% absolute decrease in LVEF from pre-treatment values or an LVEF value below institutional limits of normal and \geq 10% absolute decrease in LVEF from pretreatment values [see Dosage and Administration (2.3)].
-The safety of continuation or resumption of HERZUMA in patients with trastuzumab product-induced left ventricular cardiac dysfunction has not been studied.
+Withhold Ontruzant for \geq 16% absolute decrease in LVEF from pre-treatment values or an LVEF value below institutional limits of normal and \geq 10% absolute decrease in LVEF from pretreatment values [see Dosage and Administration (2.3)].
+The safety of continuation or resumption of Ontruzant in patients with trastuzumab product-induced left ventricular cardiac dysfunction has not been studied.

-Patients who receive anthracycline after stopping HERZUMA may also be at increased risk of cardiac dysfunction [see Drug Interactions (7) and Clinical Pharmacology (12.3)].
+Patients who receive anthracycline after stopping Ontruzant may also be at increased risk of cardiac dysfunction [see Drug Interactions (7) and Clinical Pharmacology (12.3)].

-Cardiac Monitoring

-Conduct thorough cardiac assessment, including history, physical examination, and determination of LVEF by echocardiogram or MUGA scan.
+Cardiac Monitoring: Conduct thorough cardiac assessment, including history, physical examination, and determination of LVEF by echocardiogram or MUGA scan.
 The following schedule is recommended:

-- Baseline LVEF measurement immediately prior to initiation of HERZUMA - LVEF measurements every 3 months during and upon completion of HERZUMA - Repeat LVEF measurement at 4 week intervals if HERZUMA is withheld for significant left ventricular cardiac dysfunction [see Dosage and Administration (2.3)] - LVEF measurements every 6 months for at least 2 years following completion of HERZUMA as a component of adjuvant therapy.
+- Baseline LVEF measurement immediately prior to initiation of Ontruzant - LVEF measurements every 3 months during and upon completion of Ontruzant - Repeat LVEF measurement at 4 week intervals if Ontruzant is withheld for significant left ventricular cardiac dysfunction [see Dosage and Administration (2.3)] - LVEF measurements every 6 months for at least 2 years following completion of Ontruzant as a component of adjuvant therapy.

 In Study 1, 15% (158/1031) of patients discontinued trastuzumab due to clinical evidence of myocardial dysfunction or significant decline in LVEF after a median follow-up duration of 8.7 years in the AC-TH (anthracycline, cyclophosphamide, paclitaxel, and trastuzumab) arm.
-In

-Study 4, a total of 2.9% (31/1056) of patients in the TCH (docetaxel, carboplatin, trastuzumab) arm (1.5% during the chemotherapy phase and 1.4% during the monotherapy phase) and 5.7% (61/1068) of patients in the AC-TH arm (1.5% during the chemotherapy phase and 4.2% during the monotherapy phase) discontinued trastuzumab due to cardiac toxicity.
+In Study 3 (one-year trastuzumab treatment), the number of patients who discontinued trastuzumab due to cardiac toxicity at 12.6 months median duration of follow-up was 2.6% (44/1678).
+In Study 4, a total of 2.9% (31/1056) of patients in the TCH (docetaxel, carboplatin, trastuzumab) arm (1.5% during the chemotherapy phase and 1.4% during the monotherapy phase) and 5.7% (61/1068) of patients in the AC-TH arm (1.5% during the chemotherapy phase and 4.2% during the monotherapy phase) discontinued trastuzumab due to cardiac toxicity.

-Among 64 patients receiving adjuvant chemotherapy (Studies 1 and 2) who developed congestive heart failure, one patient died of cardiomyopathy, one patient died suddenly without documented etiology and 33 patients were receiving cardiac medication at last follow-up.
+Among 64 patients receiving adjuvant chemotherapy (Studies 1 and 2) who developed congestive heart failure, one patient died of cardiomyopathy, one patient died suddenly without documented etiology, and 33 patients were receiving cardiac medication at last follow-up.
 Approximately 24% of the surviving patients had recovery to a normal LVEF (defined as \geq 50%) and no symptoms on continuing medical management at the time of last follow-up.
 Incidence of congestive heart failure (CHF) is presented in Table 1.
-The safety of continuation or resumption of HERZUMA in patients with trastuzumab product-induced left ventricular cardiac dysfunction has not been studied.
+The safety of continuation or resumption of Ontruzant in patients with trastuzumab product-induced left ventricular cardiac dysfunction has not been studied.

+Table 1

-Table 1: Incidence of Congestive Heart Failure in Adjuvant Breast Cancer Studies e of CHF Study Regimen Trastuzumab Control 1 & 2a AC ^b →Paclitaxel+Trastuzumab 3.2% (64/2000) ^c 1.3% (21/1655) 4 AC ^b →Docetaxel+Trastuzumab 2% (20/1068) 0.3% (3/1050) 4 Docetaxel+Carbo+Trastuzumab 0.4% (4/1056) 0.3% (3/1050)
+Incidence of Congestive Heart Failure in Adjuvant Breast Cancer Studies

+Incidence of CHF Study Regimen Trastuzumab Control 1 & 2a $AC^b \rightarrow Paclitaxel + Trastuzumab$ 3.2% (64/2000) ^c 1.3% (21/1655) 3 ^d Chemo → Trastuzumab 2% (30/1678) 0.3% (5/1708) 4 $AC^b \rightarrow Docetaxel + Trastuzumab$ 2% (20/1068) 0.3% (3/1050) 4 Docetaxel + Carbo + Trastuzumab 0.4% (4/1056) 0.3% (3/1050)

-^a Median follow-up duration for studies 1 and 2 combined was 8.3 years in the AC→TH arm.
+^a Median follow-up duration for studies 1 and 2 combined was 8.3 years in the AC \rightarrow TH arm.